juanlessa/distributed-black-jack/README.md

  So to play you need:
 * One terminal to be de deck of cards
 ##### $ python3 deck.py
- *  Tow or more terminal to be the players
+ * Two or more terminal to be the players
 ##### $ python3 player.py -s 1100 -p 1200 1300 1400
 ##### $ python3 player.py -s 1200 -p 1100 1300 1400
 ##### $ python3 player.py -s 1300 -p 1100 1200 1400